 Will a deregistered charity still be eligible for tax exemptions?

-Only those charities currently on the Charities Register are eligible for charitable tax status.
+Only those charities currently on the Charities Register are eligible for certain charitable tax benefits.
 We advise Inland Revenue when we remove charities from the Register.

 Deregistered organisations should contact Inland Revenue to discuss their tax liabilities.